 Champion Spark Plug Regatta

-Three preliminary heats of five laps each for modern and vintage classes
+Four preliminary heats of five laps each for vintage, classic and modern classes

 1. Jerry Dunlap, 1957 Hawaii Kai III (Owner: Ben Keller)